 I use a metaphor from childbirth for obvious reasons.
-Most of you probably know that the most painful part of the childbirth experience is the transition phase of labor.
+It has been my experience that the most painful part of childbirth is the transition phase of labor.
 The word transition means the process or period of changing from one state to another.
 In labor, transition is the final period wherein the body becomes fully prepared to give birth, and in my experience it is NOT pleasant.

-For me transition does not last long, but I nevertheless had the same feeling each time I was in the middle of it, and that feeling was:
+For me transition does not last long, but I nevertheless rehearsed the same thought each time I was in the middle of it, and that thought was:

 “I CANNOT DO THIS!”

-Somewhere between this feeling and a newborn baby in my arms, a miracle occurs.
+Somewhere in between this thought and a newborn baby in my arms, a miracle occurs.

 These same kinds of miracles occur around us continuously.
 We do all we can do, we give all we can give, we literally reach the threshold of our capability and then a miracle takes place in our lives.